kxxcn/with/README.md

 *★ Calendar*<br>
 > Register an important appointment or anniversary and share it with your loved ones.

+*★ Write alone*<br>
+> You can write a secret diary even if you are not a couple through the single writing mode.
+Make your own emotional diary while writing memories you want to keep.

 ### ※ Access permission
 [Required access rights]